 Chitra Sabhai Sivan Temple is located at a distance of around 7 kilometres from Tenkasi and around 65 kilometres from Tirunelveli.
 Tenkasi Railway Junction at a distance of around 7 kilometres connects the temple to all major cities in the State.
 Madurai Airport is the nearest airport at a distance of 161 kilometres from the temple.

-Legend behind the temple
+Legend Behind the Temple

 The Temple Deities